-Decreases from

-the previous Public Use

-Area land classification is to more

-appropriately reflect

-current recreational needs and

-uses.
-The new HDR classification

-includes areas with existing

-intense recreational development

-and many undeveloped acres that

-have the potential to meet future

-recreation needs.
-The

-conversion also accounts for

-more accurate measures of

-existing park boundaries.
+Decreases from the previous Public Use Area land classification is to more appropriately reflect current recreational needs and uses.
+The new HDR classification includes areas with existing intense recreational development and many undeveloped acres that have the

+- Approximately 135.3 acres retained as HDR for Lake Somerville Marina and Overlook Campground.

+- Approximately 230.1 acres retained as HDR for Yegua Creek Park.

+- Approximately 307.1 acres retained as HDR for Rocky Creek Park.

+- Approximately 335.8

-- Approximately 307.1 acres retained as HDR for Rocky Creek Park. - Approximately 374.8 acres retained as HDR for Nails Creek State Park in TPWD. - Approximately 4.9 acres retained as HDR for Birch Creek State Park in TPWD lease area. - Approximately 486.9 acres retained as HDR for Birch Creek State Park in TPWD lease area. - Approximately 394.4 acres retained as HDR for Big Creek lease area. - Approximately 156.5 acres retained as HDR for Welch Park lease area.
+acres retained as HDR

+for Nails Creek State

+Park in TPWD.

+- Approximately 4.9 acres retained as HDR for Birch Creek State Park in TPWD lease area.

+- Approximately 486.9

+acres retained as HDR

+for Birch Creek State

+Park in TPWD lease

+area.

+- Approximately 394.4 acres retained as HDR for Big Creek lease area.

+- Approximately 156.5 acres retained as HDR for Welch Park lease area.